pgrabarczyk/proxy-provider/README.md

 Proivider of proxy

 Use ProxyProviderService.getProxies() for Set of proxies.
-Use UpdatedProxyProviderService.getProxies() for optimal usage of ProxyProviderService.
-It will update proxies when they should be updated.
+Use UpdatedProxyProviderService for optimal usage of ProxyProviderService.
+It will automaticly update proxies or let you know when time has come for new set of proxies.